-- At least once each Congress, the OCWR inspects all legislative branch facilities for compliance with health and safety regulations. - The OCWR's Office of the General Counsel investigates alleged violations of workplace safety standards and ensures that unsafe working conditions are abated. - The CAA requires that employing offices correct unsafe working conditions.
+- At least once each Congress, the OOC inspects all legislative branch facilities for compliance with health and safety regulations. - The Office of the General Counsel investigates alleged violations of workplace safety standards and ensures that unsafe working conditions are abated. - The CAA requires that employing offices correct unsafe working conditions.